 Keppel-Qayyum was a synergic pair.
 They had the vision, the drive, and the influence to raise the required funds for their project.
 The names of these two men are synonymous with Islamia College Peshawar just as Sir Syed’s is with Aligarh Muslim University.
 Their life-size portraits hang in the main congregation hall of the college, named Roos-Keppel Hall.

-The college was modeled after the Aligarh Muslim College, which, in turn, tried to emulate Oxford and Cambridge in England.
+The college was modeled after the Aligarh Muslim College, which, in turn, tried to emulate Oxford and Cambridge of those days.
 Black sherwani, which became the college uniform, was also an import from Aligarh.

-Notwithstanding the prefix “Islamia”, the college was not meant to, and did not, give priority to religious studies over social and physical sciences and languages, which formed the core of the college curriculum.
+Notwithstanding the prefix “Islamia”, the college was neither meant to nor did it give priority to religious studies over social and physical sciences and languages, which formed the core of the college curriculum.

 The college emblem, painted on the façade overlooking the college quadrangle, carried the inscription, “Rabb-i-zidni ilma” (O Lord, enhance me in my knowledge), which, down the years, has been copied by countless schools and colleges all over the country as their emblem.